Introduction to Data Preprocessing in Machine Learning

 Data pre-processing also knows as data wrangling is the technique of transforming the raw data i.e. an incomplete, inconsistent, data with lots of error, and data that lack certain behavior, into understandable format carefully using the different steps (i.e. from importing libraries, data to checking of missing values, categorical followed by validation and feature scaling ) so that proper interpretations can be made from it and negative results can be avoided, as the quality of the model in machine learning highly depends upon the quality of data we train it on.

 Data collected for training the model is from various sources.
 These collected data are generally in their raw format i.e. they can have noises like missing values, and relevant information, numbers in the string format, etc. or they can be unstructured.
 Data pre-processing increases the efficiency and accuracy of the machine learning models.
-As it helps in removing these noises from and dataset and give meaning to the dataset
+As it helps in removing these noises from and dataset and giving meaning to the dataset

 Six Different Steps Involved in Machine Learning